prd81/extreme-tic-tac-toe/README.md

             4 => Human vs. Human
 ```

-A Bot designed to play the Extreme-Tic-Tac-Toe (4x4x4x4).
+A Heuristic Bot designed to play the Extreme-Tic-Tac-Toe (4x4x4x4).
 It uses iterative DFS to traverse the search space, reduced by Alpha-Beta Pruning.
 The best move within the explicit time constraints is returned.

 Authors - [Kishan Sangani](https://github.com/kishan-98), and me.